katasec/pulumi-runner/readme.md

 # Overview

 Helper function to run a remote pulumi program.
-Here's a sample usage:
+Here's an example:

 ```go
 package main